-There are two options that can help persons with disabilities get SNAP benefits, even when they are unable to prepare their own meals:
+There are two options, even if you are unable to prepare your own meals:

 Option 1: If your disability makes you unable to purchase and prepare your own food, you can get SNAP separately from the people you live with – even if they shop and cook food for you.
-You have this option as long as the majority of the food you consume (e.g. more than half 21 meals/week) is purchased with your income and prepared for you separately.
-In contrast to Option 2, your age does not matter (you do not have to be both elder and disabled) and you do not need verify the income of the people you live with.
-However, you cannot get separate SNAP benefits if the person buying and cooking food for you is your legal spouse, or your parent if you are under age 22.
+This option as long as the majority of the food you consume is purchased with your income and prepared for you separate from the people you live with.
+This option does not apply if the person buying and cooking food for you is your legal spouse, or your parent if you are under age 22.

 There are many reasons why persons with disabilities may have meals prepared separately.
-For example, they may have special diets, need to eat meals at different times from others, or need to manage their income and expenses separate from others.
-Having a disability that prevents you from buying and cooking food for yourself does not prevent you from getting your own SNAP benefits.
+You may have a special diet, need to eat meals at different times from others, or keep your income and living expenses separate from others.
+This should not prevent you from getting your own SNAP benefits.

 Example 1: Thomas is a 35-year-old disabled adult.
 He shares an apartment with a roommate, Joe.
 Because Thomas is unable to buy and cook his own food due to his disability, Joe does that for him.
 Thomas gives Joe money to buy food and Joe cooks it for him.
 Joe also cooks and prepares his own food separately.
 Sometimes they share a meal but the majority of food Thomas consumes is purchased and prepared separately from Joe’s.
 Thomas could chose to have Joe as his authorized representative and have Joe use Thomas’s EBT card to purchase food for Thomas or he can accompany Joe to the store.
 Either way, Thomas qualifies for his own SNAP household.